nikolaydubina/go-recipes/README.md

 ### [⏫](#contents) :gift: Reduce size of binary

 First, get breakdown of how much specific packages take space in your binary.
-Very often you will see some dependnecy taking 80% of your binary size, yet often you can have more slim version of it. (e.g. `elasticsearch`, `gcp` clients).
+Very often you will see some dependency taking 80% of your binary size, yet often you can have more slim version of it. (e.g. `elasticsearch`, `gcp` clients).
 Then, apply compiler directives to strip away non-essential information.

 ```